 Dental treatment and advice can help from an early age, from choosing a suitable toothpaste for a child, to meeting individual needs.
 Ensuring your child gets used to visiting a dentist in their early years also matters.

-This builds habits which help their teeth to last a lifetime and if there is a dental problem, early treatment brings better outcomes.
+This builds habits which help their teeth to last a lifetime and if there is a dental problem, prompt treatment brings better outcomes.